drobilla/jalv/README.md

 light enough to run with tools like sanitizers or valgrind, and is capable of dumping all communication between the plugin and its UI in a human readable format.
 Plugin UIs can be tested in different host toolkits by using different
-executables: jalv, jalv.gtk, jalv.gtk3, jalv.gtkmm, and jalv.qt5.
+executables: jalv, jalv.gtk, jalv.gtk3, and jalv.qt5.

  -- David Robillard <d@drobilla.net>